Opportunities and challenges

 Population growth and managing transport demand

-Queensland’s population is estimated to be around 5.3 million1 and is predicted to increase to around 6.8 million by 2037 and around 7.3 million by 20422.
+Queensland's population was estimated to be around 5.5 million in 20231 and is predicted to increase to around 6.7 million by 2038 and around 7.1 million by 20432.
 Most of this increase is likely to continue to be in South East Queensland, coastal communities and regional centres with industry growth.

 Queensland has seen substantial investment in infrastructure and public transport services over the past decade to cater for this growth.
 We continue to face significant challenges to manage the ongoing impact of this growth, harness opportunities and mitigate associated risks, such as increased congestion.